SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 A baked bread bear at Boudin Bakery in San Francisco.Just one example of the creative breads you will see on sale in their Fisherman's Wharf location.

-Some of the reasons I love stopping by here is to watch them making their bread in person at the Fisherman’s Wharf location.
+One of the reasons I love stopping by here is to watch them making their bread in person at the Fisherman’s Wharf location.
 Now, that may sound a bit boring, but there is way more to this experience than just seeing the bread kneaded and cooked.

 You might be wondering how making bread can be exciting and interesting at this point.
 The reason is that the Boudin bakers pride themselves on not only making the best sourdough anywhere, but also making their bread into true pieces of art.

 How can bread become pieces of art?
-Instead of just cooking loaves of bread that look like any other you can find, they make bread in the shapes of teddy bears, scorpions, and lobsters among others!
+Instead of just cooking loaves of bread that look like any other you can find, they make bread in the shapes of teddy bears, scorpions, and lobsters, among others!
 If you love bread as much as me, a stop here is a real treat!

 There are four things to do at this location of Boudin Bakery in Fisherman's Wharf: